UNDER THE RADAR'S

-"The Idle Speculator" is our independent portfolio manager.
-He has a strong record of 20% returns a year over 20 years.
+"The Idle Speculator" is our independent small cap portfolio manager.
+He has a strong record of 20% returns a year over 25 years.
 He has set up a paper portfolio to show you how to set up and manage a diversified small cap share portfolio.
 He gives regular updates.

 It's important to firstly get the structure of your share portfolio right.
 Essentially half your portfolio should be invested directly in blue chips or in market based investments.
 Up to 25% should be in cash so you are always liquid to take advantage of buying opportunities and 25% of every portfolio should be invested in 7-10 small caps to give your portfolio the opportunity to really grow.

-Our job is to find small cap shares that we believe will give your portfolio a boost.
-We give you opportunities to buy stocks each week but which ones should you actually dip into and buy?
+Our job is to find small cap stocks that we believe will give your portfolio a boost.
+We give you opportunities to buy small cap stocks each week but which small caps should you actually dip into and buy?

-Under the Radar Report's portfolio: What do we look for?
+Under the Radar Report's small cap portfolio: What do we look for?

 One of our analysts used to be a gaming analyst, rating companies that operated casinos, poker machines and wagering businesses.
 It became clear that no matter how good the management was, it didn't make a difference.
 Anti-smoking laws and a general crackdown via increased regulation by the state of gambling meant that the profits of the whole industry were contracting.
 It is always good to have a top down view of things.